Major Groups > Gilled Mushrooms > Dark-Spored > Cortinarius > Cortinarius armillatus

 Description:

-Ecology: Mycorrhizal with birch (possibly with conifers as well); growing alone, scattered, or gregariously; summer and fall; widely distributed in northern North America.
+Ecology: Mycorrhizal with birch; growing alone, scattered, or gregariously; summer and fall; widely distributed in northern North America.

 Gills: Attached to the stem; close or nearly distant; pale dirty yellowish to pale cinnamon at first, becoming rusty brown with maturity; covered by a whitish cortina when young.

-Stem: 7-15 cm long; up to 2.5 cm thick; swollen at the base; dry; smooth or finely silky; whitish to pale brownish; encircled by 2-4 red, concentric bands; with a rusty ring zone above the bands; basal mycelium whitish.
+Stem: 7-15 cm long; up to 2.5 cm thick; swollen at the base; dry; bald or finely silky; whitish to pale brownish; encircled by 2-4 orange-red, concentric bands; with a rusty ring zone above the bands; basal mycelium whitish.

 Flesh: Whitish to pale brownish.